ELIXIR-UK-DaSH/HCNV/index.md

 4. add links for additional reading to provide the user with further knowledge on how to use a specific CNV tool

-5. Locate most of the CNV detecting tools available in/outside galaxy
+5. Locate most of the CNV detecting tools available in/outside Galaxy

 Our current progress can be found here [tutorial](https://github.com/kpbioteam/training-material/blob/project34/topics/variant-analysis/tutorials/somatic-variant-discovery/tutorial.md) that uses Contol-freec to detect CNVs which also can be the backbone tutorial for this cause.

-5. Locate most of the CNV detecting tools available in/outside galaxy
+5. Locate most of the CNV detecting tools available in/outside Galaxy

 Our current progress can be found here [tutorial](https://github.com/kpbioteam/training-material/blob/project34/topics/variant-analysis/tutorials/somatic-variant-discovery/tutorial.md) that uses Contol-freec to detect CNVs which also can be the backbone tutorial for this cause.